MatejKocourek/apt-fuzzer/fuzzer/README.md

 Tested on uniq.

-Boosted power schedule starts off faster (in amount of iterations), but simple schedule catches up and eventually reaches higher scores.
+Boosted power schedule dominates the simple method for this problem.
+It reaches higher coverage strictly faster.

 # Project annotation